NikolaiRadke/Noko/README.md

 |       Enhanced voice set.
 |
 ├── pcb/
 |   The gerber files for your own easy-to-build NOKO-on-a-pcb.
+BETA!
 |
 ├── schematics/
 |   The Schematics for the NOKO parts, the NOKO sewing pattern and shopping lists.